mqttproject/mqttproject/MANUAL.md

 ## /configuration

 Path /configuration can be used to modify the devices.toml configuration.
 Existing configuration can be fetched with GET-request while new configuration can be swapped with POST-request.
+The new configuration will not get evaluated in runtime.

 * POST (example curl)
 ```